FedericoDelussu/EpiMob_Transfer_Entropy/README.md

 - select weekly or daily dataframe
 - select different Countries
 - select different lags, input and output features for evaluating the EpiMob_TransferEntropy estimates

+The Script Experiment_input_bivariate_time_series.py takes in input:
+- the path of a bivariate time-series which must be in csv format.
+	- The columns of the csv must be: (index timestamp, zone, x, y).
+	- The set of unique zone values can be a singleton or we can have multiple zones.
+Each zone time-series shoud have the same set of index timestamps.
+	- The script will generate a dataframe of NETE estimates from x to y for the different zones of the dataset.
+- the lag of the experiment
+- the number of shuffles for the steps of ETE estimate
+- the name of the experiment dataframe in which results are saved

 ### 4. Output_Experiments